dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ### [Language Distinguishes Man From Animal](#language-distinguishes-man-from-animal)

 What distinguishes man from the animals is language.
-The genetic stabalization of anatomic features in humans ability to produce morphemes, coupled with epigenetic racheting up of neurological capabilities freed our minds as analytical machines from a epistemological schism of operating in with representations isolation.
-Language is the basis of networking and this anatomic stabalization enabled us to harmonize and perpetuate our abstractions through it.
+The genetic stabilization of anatomic features in humans ability to produce morphemes, coupled with epigenetic racheting up of neurological capabilities freed our minds as analytical machines from a epistemological schism of operating in with representations isolation.
+Language is the basis of networking and this anatomic stabilization enabled us to harmonize and perpetuate our abstractions through it.
 This accelerated the development of knowledge and the need to distinguish one's epigenetic lineage to be fit enough to survive amongst species of recently lingual humans.
 In its ad hoc application,